zpmsoftware/SchwabApiCS/SchwabApiTest/ReadMe.txt

 See ReleaseNotes.docx in the SchwabApiCS folder for upto date changes.

-I'm pretty new to using async/await and all seems to be working, but if I'm doing something wrong let me know.

 The tokens, appkey and secret are stored in a plain text file (SchwabTokens.json).
 Some thought should be given to where it should be kept and encryption.

-If we get a handful of people interested, we may want to set up a github site.

-Always open to suggestions, because I don't know what I don't know, and don't mind learning.
-And of course, there's always bugs...

-Also, I expect you will find some issues getting started.
-Let me know about them so I can address it for the next person.

-See ReleaseNotes.txt in the SchwabApiCs project.

-FYI - ZPM Software Inc is my consulting company, just me.

-Gary Hoff.

-====== More General Notes =======================================
-Double vs Decimal
-I'm using decimal instead of double in most api methods.
-Why?
-No rounding issues with decimal.
-However with PriceHistory I use double.
-Why?
-Performance.
-Decimal is slower than double.
-Immaterial most of the time, but with price history I do a lot of back testing, often millions of calculations.

-If you really want to use double, I don't see any issues with a global replace all decimal with double (but haven't tried it).